fedeisas/laravel-4-js-routes/README.md

 ## Why?
 I love the Laravel 4 routing system and I often use named routes like `route('users.show', array('id' => 1))` to generate `http://domain.tld/users/1`.
 With the amazing uprising of Javascript frameworks (AngularJS, EmberJS, Backbone, etc.) it's hard to track changes on your routes between the backend and the REST calls from your Javascript.
-The goal of this library is to expose those named routes to your frontend so you can do: `Route.route('users.show', {id: 1})` and get the same result.
+The goal of this library is to expose those named routes to your frontend so you can do: `Router.route('users.show', {id: 1})` and get the same result.

 ## Installation